 Third parties, including our competitors, may currently have patents or obtain patents in the future and claim that the manufacture, use or sale of our current and any future products infringes upon these patents.
 We have not conducted an extensive search of patents issued or assigned to other parties, including our competitors, and no assurance can be given that patents containing claims covering our current and any future products, components of our current and any future products, technology or methods do not exist, have not been filed or could not be filed or issued.
 In addition, because patent applications can take many years to issue and because publication schedules for pending applications vary by jurisdiction, there may be applications now pending of which we are unaware and which may result in issued patents which our current or future products infringe.
 Also, because the claims of published patent applications can change between publication and patent grant, there may be published patent applications that may ultimately issue with claims that we infringe.
-As the number of competitors in our market grows and the number of patent issued in this area increases, the possibility of patent infringement claims against us escalates, increasing the risk that we will be required to incur significant expenses defending any such claims or lose patent protection for our current or future products.
+As the number of competitors in our market grows and the number of patents issued in this area increases, the possibility of patent infringement claims against us escalates, increasing the risk that we will be required to incur significant expenses defending any such claims or lose patent protection for our current or future products.

 We may also be subject to claims that current or former employees, collaborators or other third parties have an interest in our patents, trade secrets or other intellectual property as an inventor or co-inventor.
 For example, we may have inventorship disputes arise from conflicting obligations of employees, consultants or others who are involved in developing our current and any future products.
 Litigation may be necessary to defend against these and other claims challenging inventorship of our patents, trade secrets or other intellectual property.
 If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, intellectual property that is important to our current and any future products.
 If we were to lose exclusive ownership of such intellectual property, other owners may be able to license their rights to other third parties, including our competitors.
 We also may be required to obtain and maintain licenses from third parties, including parties involved in any such disputes.
 Such licenses may not be available on commercially reasonable terms, or at all, or may be non-exclusive.
-If we are unable to obtain and maintain such licenses, we may need to cease the development, manufacture and commercializing similar or identical technology and products.
+If we are unable to obtain and maintain such licenses, we may need to cease the development, manufacture and commercialization of one or more of our current and any future products.
+The loss of exclusivity or the narrowing of our patent claims could limit our ability to stop others from using or commercializing similar or identical technology and products.
 Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management and other employees.
 Any of the foregoing could harm our business, financial condition and results of operations.